Inuksuk: Modern usage

 Inuksuit continue to serve as an Inuit cultural symbol.
 An inuksuk is the centrepiece of the flag and coat of arms of the Canadian territory of Nunavut, and the flag of Nunatsiavut.
 The Inuksuk High School in Iqaluit is named after the landmark.

 Inuksuitparticularly, but not exclusively, of the inunnguaq varietyare also increasingly serving as a mainstream Canadian national symbol.
 In 1999, Inukshuk was the name for the International Arctic Art & Music Project of ARBOS in the Canadian provinces of Quebec, Ontario, Nunavik, and Nunavut; and in Greenland, Austria, Denmark and Norway.

-On July 13, 2005, Canadian military personnel erected an inuksuk on Hans Island, along with a plaque and a Canadian flag, as part of Canada's longstanding dispute with Denmark over the small Arctic island.
+On July 13, 2005, Canadian military personnel erected an inuksuk on Hans Island, along with a plaque and a Canadian flag, as part of the Whiskey War, Canada's then unresolved dispute with Denmark over the small Arctic island.
 The markers have been erected throughout the country, often as generic gateways into tourist regions, including a 9 m inuksuk that stands in Toronto on the shores of Lake Ontario.
 Located in Battery Park, it commemorates the World Youth Day 2002 festival that was held in the city in July 2002.

 An inunnguaq is the basis of the logo of the 2010 Winter Olympics designed by Vancouver artist Elena Rivera MacGregor.
 Its use in this context has been controversial among the Inuit, and the First Nations within British Columbia.
 Although the design has been questioned, people believe it pays tribute to Alvin Kanak's 1986 inuksuk at English Bay.
 Friendship and the welcoming of the world are the meanings of both the English Bay structure and the 2010 Winter Olympics emblem.